Kings Mountain National Military Park

 Having utter contempt for the untrained and ill equipped men opposing him, Ferguson failed to even fortify his encampment.
 All was well as far as he knew.
 He was dreaming of an easy victory and the glory it would bring right up until 3:00 in the afternoon when the first shots rang out.

-Panic began to grip his men, but Patrick Ferguson wasn’t ready to give up.
+As panic began to grip his men, Patrick Ferguson refused to give up.
 Mounting his horse, he rallied his men and led a bayonet charge down the mountain.
 The Patriots simply dispersed into the woods only to reform and charge up the hill again.
-Ferguson was trapped on this mountain without any other option, and he knew it.
-It was either lead futile charge after futile charge or surrender, and he was not about to surrender.

 As Patriot forces reached the top of the mountain and commenced a final push into the Loyalist camp, white flags began to fly from the defeated British.
 Ferguson still on his horse drew his sword and cut down any white flag he saw.